 This “Toxic” Mac ‘n’ Cheese Recipe is a great Halloween dish for dinner or for a party buffet table.
-All it takes is some spooky shaped pasta and green food colouring to turn regular macaroni and cheese into this “toxic” version for Halloween!
+All it takes is some spooky-shaped pasta and green food coloring to turn regular macaroni and cheese into this “toxic” version for Halloween!

 “Toxic” Mac ‘n’ Cheese Recipe

 I threw a Halloween Party at the weekend and wanted to share some of the food and drink recipes with you before Crafty October comes to an ends for another year.

 I know I’m sharing this on All Hallow’s Eve, so it may be a bit late for your festivities this year, but there is always future Halloween parties to be had!

 This macaroni cheese recipe has got to be the easiest one ever.
 You don’t need to worry about cooking up a cheese sauce first – you just mix together some evaporated milk, eggs, and cheese with some seasoning and pour it over cooked pasta.
 You then bake everything in the oven and ta-da – mac ‘n’ cheese!

 To give it that “toxic” touch, I coloured the cheese mixture green with food colouring.
 I wasn’t sure if it would work, but it totally did and was a big hit at our Halloween party!